Packers Game Day on the Packers Radio Network

 Find a station in your area: Packers Radio Network

-Wayne Larrivee and Larry McCarren enter their 14th season of broadcasts together across the Packers Radio Network in 2012.
+Wayne Larrivee and Larry McCarren enter their 17th season of broadcasts together across the Packers Radio Network in 2015.
 Though both are veteran broadcasters, the two were paired for the first time in 1999 to bring the color and excitement of Green Bay Packers football to fans throughout Wisconsin, Upper Michigan and four more-distant states.

-Highly decorated, the 57-year-old Larrivee was named Illinois Sportscaster of the Year in 1997 and is a seven-time winner of the Silver Dome Award, presented by the Illinois Broadcasters Association, for best radio football play-by-play.
-He is also a four-time winner of a Midwest Emmy for Bulls basketball play-by-play.
+Highly decorated, the 60-year-old Larrivee was named Illinois Sportscaster of the Year in 1997 and is a seven-time winner of the Silver Dome Award, presented by the Illinois Broadcasters Association, for best radio football play-by-play.
+He is also a four-time winner of a Midwest Emmy for Chicago Bulls basketball play-by-play.
 In May 2011, he was honored as Communicator of the Year by the Wisconsin Chapter of the Public Relations Society of America.

-A 1977 graduate of Emerson College in Boston, he was awarded the school’s Alumni Achievement Award in June 2005.
-This year, the college appointed him to the Alumni Association Board of Directors.
-Larrivee also has done play-by-play of University of Iowa football, Quad Cities (Iowa) Angels minor league baseball, University of Missouri basketball and Kansas City Kings basketball games.
+A 1977 graduate of Emerson College in Boston, he received the school’s Alumni Achievement Award in June 2005.
+This year, the college appointed him to the Alumni Association board of directors.
+Larrivee also has done play-by-play of Chicago Bulls basketball on WGN-TV from 1991-2008, Chicago Cubs baseball, University of Iowa football, Quad Cities (Iowa) Angels minor league baseball, University of Missouri basketball and Kansas City Kings basketball games.

 An iron man at center for the Packers for 12 seasons (1973-84), McCarren played in 162 consecutive games – the fourth-longest streak in team history – helping him earn the nickname “Rock.”
 He was voted to the Pro Bowl in 1982 and ’83.
 Earlier, he had been a co-captain at the University of Illinois as both a junior and senior.
-McCarren, 59, originally is from Park Forest, Ill.
+McCarren, 62, originally is from Park Forest, Ill.

 Radio station WTMJ, which has been broadcasting the team’s games since November 1929, continues its long-standing role as the flagship station of the Packers Radio Network.

-The Packers Radio Network is made up of 53 stations in six states.
+The Packers Radio Network is made up of 51 stations in six states.